sourcyed/random-cutter/README.md

 ## Description

- A simple program that cuts small clips from a video and creates a new video from those clips and a background music.
+ Random Cutter cuts small clips from a video and creates a new video from a remix of those clips and adds a given background music.

 ## Getting Started